esentri/domainlifecycles/readme_persistence.md

 For a minimal setup:

-- A DomainObjectBuilderProvider instance is required for NitroX DLCs internal automapping functionality.
+- A DomainObjectBuilderProvider instance is required for DLCs internal automapping functionality.
 - We can add a list of custom RecordMappers (optionally).
-- Also, the full qualified package name where NitroX DLC persistence can expect to find all corresponding jOOQ record classes must be defined.
+- Also, the full qualified package name where DLC persistence can expect to find all corresponding jOOQ record classes must be defined.

 The DomainPersistenceProvider instance must finally be injected into all repository instances.